 We know that mussels were among the seafoods consumed in ancient Greece.
 It was a time and place in which it was believed that all seafoods were the emblems of Aphrodite, the goddess of love.
-It was in this realm that these plump, little bivalves began their aphrodisiac history.
+And, as such, the ancient Greeks believed mussels benefits to include potent aphrodisiac powers.

 FREE APHRODISIAC NEWSLETTER